 Wine Spectator’s Grand Tastings, on the road wine fairs with no rival, tour the world offering unique opportunities to taste the best wines, and the people behind them.

 Robert Parker’s Wine Advocate

-Their is no more controversial –or popular– wine critic in the world than Robert Parker.
+There is no more controversial –or popular– wine critic in the world than Robert Parker.
 First issued in 1978, his Wine Advocate publication reviews over 12,000 wines every year.
 Robert Parker’s point system has been adopted across the wine trade.
-It grades wines as extraordinary, outstanding, above average, average and below average.
-Based ont he UC Davis Scale, rating range from 50 (below average) to 100 (extraordinary).
+It grades wines as extraordinary, outstanding, above average, average, and below average.
+Based on the UC Davis Scale, the rating range from 50 (below average) to 100 (extraordinary).

 Jancis Robinson’s Purple Pages

 Jancis Robinson’s team comprises a handful of Masters of Wine that cover the most significant wine regions on earth.
-Jancis’ solid reputation and extensive resume gives her wine notes weight, positioning her and her team as perhaps the most respected wine review resources on the web.
+Jancis’s solid reputation and extensive resume give her wine notes weight, positioning her and her team as perhaps the most respected wine review resources on the web.

 Wine Enthusiast Magazine

 The Wine Enthusiast Magazine, headquartered in New York and published since 1988, has over 800,000 readers worldwide and has a friendly approach to wine.
-Wine accessories, education and wine storage units amongst others, are common subjects in print and online.
-Lifestyle and food are also well covered comprehensively, making this publication an all-rounder.
+Wine accessories, education, and wine storage units, amongst others, are common subjects in print and online.
+Lifestyle and food are also well comprehensively covered, making this publication an all-rounder.

 While the school’s reviews don’t have the breadth of either the Wine Spectator or Advocate, they are essential to buying wine in Philadelphia and Pennsylvania.
 The school only reviews wines that are available in PA Wine & Spirits Wine Stores.
 You can check out our wine reviews here.